ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 <a name="q9"></a>

 * **Question 9:** The fact that both *Neolamprologus cancellatus* samples are heterozygous for basically all sites that are differentially fixed in the two parental species can only be explained if both of these samples are in fact first-generation hybrids.
 If introgression would instead be more ancient and backcrossing (or recombination within the hybrid population) had occurred, we would expect that only certain regions of the chromosome are heterozygous while others should be homozygous for the alleles of one or the other of the two parental species.
 However, unlike in cases where the genomes have been sequenced of parent-offspring trios, we do not know who the actual parent individuals were.
 We can guess that the parent individuals were members of the species *Altolamprologus fasciatus* and *Telmatochromis vittatus*, but whether the parental individuals were part of the same population as the sampled individuals or a more distantly related population within these species remains uncertain.

+<a name="q10"></a>

+* **Question 10:** The screen output of the script `make_vcf_from_maf.py` should report that around 650,000 SNPs were extracted from the whole-genome alignment and written to file `cichlids_chr5.vcf`.

+<a name="q11"></a>

+* **Question 11:** As you might notice, the genotypes are all homozygous.
+This is unusual for VCF files but comes from the fact that the assemblies used for the whole-genome alignment did not include any heterozygous sites, as is common for assemblies.
+Thus, information about within-species variation has been lost, but this should not bias the analysis of introgression signals with Dsuite.

+<a name="q12"></a>

+* **Question 12:** The *D*-statistic should again support the introgression signals that were before detected with the mapping-based VCF file `NC_031969.f5.sub1.vcf.gz`, in other turorials, and in [Bouckaert et al. (2019)](https://doi.org/10.1371/journal.pcbi.1006650).
+In particular, introgression between *N. marunguensis* ("neomar") and *N. olivaceous* (neooli) should be supported with a highly significant *D*-statistic around 0.1, and introgression between *N. brichardi* ("neobri") and *N. pulcher* ("neopul") should be supported by a *D*-statistic over 0.2.